Kalmalyzer/UE4RocketBuild/README.md

 ## About

+### UE4 4.11 & 4.12

 This repository contains in-progress instructions on how to create a "Launcher" / "Rocket" build from Epic's GitHub repository.

 It can successfully build the engine.
 Stand-alone games can be packaged with them.
 It is easy to distribute one-off custom engine builds to an entire team.

 Testing has been done with UE4 4.11.2 & 4.12.0 on a Windows 10 machine, targetting Win64.

+### UE4 4.13

+For UE4 4.13, it appears that Epic has deprecated the GBUP build process.
+This project is not yet 4.13 compatible.
+See https://forums.unrealengine.com/showthread.php?123490-Current-advice-for-distributing-custom-engine-builds-to-team-without-recompiling and https://forums.unrealengine.com/showthread.php?119130-Unreal-Engine-4-13-Preview for partial info on the 4.13 build process.

 ## Usage